 Complete the Career Services Summer Funding Application Survey (a Qualtrics survey).
 Your responses to this survey will detail your intended summer opportunity and a proposed budget for your summer funds.
 Preference will be given to students who submit a modest budget that demonstrate an ability to live economically.

 The final question on the Qualtrics survey asks you to attach your application.
-This should be four pages and contain the following, in this order:
+This should be five pages and contain the following, in this order:

 2. Personal Statement.
 In no more than 450 words, explain how this opportunity aligns with your career goals, and how this funding would help address any specific needs you have.
 In your statement, students should: